hmgu-itg/metacarpa/README.md

 ### Compilation

 The src directory contains a single source file and Makefile.
 The [Makefile](src/Makefile) is written for a compiler that supports C++ 11.
-Please note that you will also need a copy of the [Boost](http://www.boost.org) mathematical libraries on your machine (the binaries were compiled using Boost 1.55.0).
+Please note that you will also need a copy of the [Boost](http://www.boost.org) mathematical libraries on your machine (the binaries were compiled using Boost 1.60.0).

+After compiling the Boost libraries, you will be provided with the `-I` and `-L` arguments to change in the Makefile.

 ## Program Options